Daniela Hantuchová: 2008: First major semifinal

 She started the year at the Medibank International in Sydney.
-She defeated Dinara Safina in the first round, before losing to world No. 12, Czech Nicole Vaidišová, in the second round.
-At the Australian Open, Hantuchová reached her first Grand Slam semifinal.
+She defeated Dinara Safina in the first round, before losing to world No. 12, Nicole Vaidišová, in the second round.
+At the Australian Open, Hantuchová reached her first major semifinal.
 She won her first three matches without losing a set.
 In the quarterfinals, she beat Polish teenager Agnieszka Radwańska, who had defeated second-seeded Svetlana Kuznetsova and Nadia Petrova in earlier rounds.
 Hantuchová then lost to Ana Ivanovic in the semifinals, despite Hantuchová having won the first set 6–0, and leading the second set 2–0.
 After the match, Hantuchová claimed that Ivanovic had been distracting her by squeaking her shoes on the court before serving, a claim Ivanovic disputed.
 Hantuchová's performance at this tournament caused her ranking to improve one spot to world No. 8.

 Hantuchová then played two indoor tournaments in Europe.
 At the Open Gaz de France in Paris, she lost to seventh-seeded Ágnes Szávay in the quarterfinals.
 She was the third-seeded player at Antwerp, where she again reached the quarterfinals.
 A blister on her right hand caused Hantuchová to retire during the quarterfinal against Timea Bacsinszky.